ganbarodigital/go_scriptish/README.md

 ## Calling A Pipeline From Another Pipeline

 UNIX shell scripts can be broken up into functions to make them easier to maintain.
-You can do something close to that in Scriptish, by calling a pipeline from another pipeline:
+You can do something similar in Scriptish, by calling a pipeline from another pipeline:

 ```go
 // this will parse the output of Git to find the selected branch